rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSnapshot.md

 - There is a single argument of type TakeOnDemandSnapshotInput.
 - Returns TakeOnDemandSnapshotReply.
-### takesaasondemand
-Takes on-demand snapshots for the provided workloads.

-- There is a single argument of type TakeSaasOnDemandSnapshotInput.
-- Returns BatchAsyncJobStatus.
 ### uploaddatabasetoblobstore
 Start a job to upload a database snapshot to a target blobstore.